Schniz/js-playgrounds/README.md

 # JS Playgrounds

-> Like Swift playgrounds, only for JS, and for every editor!
+> Experimental editor agnostic in-line evaluation: like Swift playgrounds, only for JS!
-> (experimental stuff over here)

 ![Demo in Atom Editor](./demo-atom.gif)